UoMResearchIT/docker-introduction-R/code/SPUC/README.md

 will register a unicorn sighting on the moon with a brightness of 100iuhc.

-The default behaviour is to set *Imperial Unicorn Hoove Candles* [iuhc], but it can be configured to use *Intergalactic Unicorn Luminiocity Units* [iulu].
+The default behaviour is to set *Imperial Unicorn Hoove Candles* [iuhc], but it can be configured to use *Intergalactic Unicorn Luminosity Units* [iulu].

 ## Output configuration
 The running container will confirm the sighting record with a print output.